Valenzuela, Metro Manila: Education

 Pamantasan ng Lungsod ng Valenzuela main building in Malinta.

 Valenzuela City Polytechnic College entry marker in Parada.

 The Valenzuela City School of Mathematics and Science in 2014.

-The city collaborates with other institutions, government or private, to bring quality education among its citizens under the "WIN ang Edukasyon Program" (roughly means Education WIN sic Program, WIN is the nickname of the current mayor Sherwin Gatchalian).
-In 2010, the government, in partnership with the local school board, funded the purchase to construct a computer laboratorie in 10 different secondary schools, all having a net worth of (or about as of April 2011).
+The city collaborates with other institutions, government or private, to bring quality education among its citizens under the "WIN ang Edukasyon Program" (roughly means Education WIN sic Program; WIN is the nickname of the mayor of Valenzuela from 2004 to 2013, Sherwin Gatchalian).
+In 2010, the government, in partnership with the local school board, funded the purchase to construct a computer laboratory in 10 different secondary schools, all having a net worth of (or about as of April 2011).
 This also includes the distribution of (or about US$34,000 as of April 2011) computers in Pamantasan ng Lungsod ng Valenzuela and Valenzuela City Polytechnic College, as part of Department of Education's ICT4E Strategic Plan.
 In this project, information and communication technology education is extended and expanded among all students.
 In 2009, the City Engineering Office repaired sidewalks and drainage to assist students especially during the wet season; they also repaired and constructed new buildings and classrooms to some schools in the city.
 Under the same program, elementary school students received free mathematics and English workbooks published by the government especially designed for Valenzuelanos.
 The steady increase of 3.4% enrollment rate each year forces the government to construct new buildings and classrooms to meet the target 1:45 teacher-to-student ratio, contrary to the current count of 1:50 ratio alternating in three shifts.
 WIN ang Edukasyon Program was done in partnership with the Synergeia Foundation, a non-government organization that aims to improve education in local governments in the Philippines.

 At the same time, WIN ang Edukasyon Program also spearheads the yearly training of some mathematics and English language teachers assigned to Grades 1 and 2 pupils.
 The seminar focuses on how to enhance reading skills, language proficiency and mathematics of the students they are teaching through re-acquaintance with various drills and activities.
 This was done with the efforts of lecturers from Ateneo de Manila University and Bulacan State University using the approach developed by the UP Diliman's College of Education.